 |Deck Material||ABS Plastic|

 Why Is It The Editor’s Choice?

 Tech Deck DLX Pro 10-Pack Collectible Fingerboards are a perfect choice for anyone looking to perfect their fingerboard tricks.
 As well as coming in tens, they come in with a bunch of different authentic skate graphics, so you can have the wide range of styles that you always wanted.

-2. Best for Beginners – P-REP Starter Complete Wooden Fingerboard
+2. P-REP Starter Complete Wooden Fingerboard: Best for Beginners

 If you’re a new fingerboarder, and you want something that’s going to take you from beginner to pro without needing an upgrade, the P-REP Deep Mold 5 ply Wooden Fingerboard is your board.
 Here are the reasons why this board is unique.

 - Made from 5 layers of wood, the board gives you a real-world skateboarding feel.

 - The hard yellow tuning trucks give you improved control over the rails.